Why is my vacuum cleaner losing suction power? Professionals share the 5 most common causes and how to fix them yourself

 She explains, 'If your vacuum has multiple long parts or a hose, and you can separate the components, hold each part vertically, and drop a coin through it.
 If the coin pops out at the bottom, there isn't an obstruction in that part.
 If it doesn't come out, you've identified the section that needs clearing.
 I used a broom handle to loosen the pine leaves in my vacuum hose and was back on my way within five minutes.'

-3. Filters need a check
+3. Filters need checking

 'One of the main and most common reasons vacuum cleaners lose suction is because their filters have been clogged.
 This restricts the airflow through the appliance and reduces its ability to perform properly,' explains David Mioshev.
 'Luckily, this issue is easy to fix by regularly cleaning and replacing the filters.
 This will include the HEPA filters, foam filters and exhaust filters.'

-The filters are responsible for trapping all the particles our vacuums are sucking up, so air is constantly passing through.
+Knowing how to clean a vacuum filter is essential for anybody who owns one.
+These filters are responsible for trapping all the particles our vacuums are sucking up, so air is constantly passing through.
 When they're too clogged, the air isn't as able to flow through the appliance.

 'All the air coming into the vacuum must then go out.
 If your exhaust filters on the back of the vacuum are plugged, it will not be able to pull any more air in.
 Check and clean your exhaust filters at least yearly,' adds David Buckler.